iograft/iograft-maya/README.md

 # iograft for Autodesk Maya

-This repository contains a scripts and nodes for running iograft within Autodesk Maya.
+This repository contains scripts and nodes for running iograft within Autodesk Maya.
 It includes a Maya Subcore command, an iograft Plugin for Maya, and a few example iograft Maya nodes.

 ## Maya Subcore for iograft